Church of St Mary, Ecclesfield: Present day

 The church thrives in the twenty-first century with a few modern touches such as a kitchen, lavatory and modern heating and lighting.
 In 2019, the building was registered as a Major Parish Church and in 2021, work was completed to open a revised entrance at the West End which provided level access with electric doors helping the able and less able to access without external assistance.
 The church is built of local stone and has an octagonal font.
 The pulpit dates from 1876 with four panels carved with scenes from St Paul's life, the lectern was installed at the same time.
 Since the Second World War, both the chancel and the nave have been given new roofs.
 The tower contains a peal of ten bells, two of which date from the seventeenth century.
 Music in the church is provided by a pipe organ.
 The church yard contains a war memorial made from light coloured limestone, it was designed by R. B. Brook-Greaves and has the names of 54 local people engraved on it who gave their lives in the First World War, 36 local people who gave their lives in the Second World War and one name of a man who gave his life in the Falklands War.
 The memorial is Grade II listed.

-A carved cross shaft lies inside the church.
-It is around five feet high and lies in a double base.
+The church houses a rare carved Anglo-Saxon cross shaft dating to the early 11th century AD.
+It is around five feet high and is fitted into a double base.
+Found in 1892 buried outside the west door it has been reconstructed inside the church.
+Pieces of a second cross were uncovered in 2020 in the same location as the original find.
 In the churchyard is a sundial mounted on a base with what may be an ancient lower part.

-The grave of Joseph Hunter (1783–1861), a prominent antiquarian and archivist, and author of the important local history Hallamshire (1819), can be found in the churchyard, at plot 3, grave 1125.
+The grave of Joseph Hunter, a prominent antiquarian and archivist, and author of the important local history Hallamshire (1819), can be found in the churchyard.

 Also buried in the churchyard are Alexander John Scott, chaplain to Horatio Nelson, who was present at his death at the Battle of Trafalgar and his daughter Margaret Gatty, a writer and botanist.
 The grave of Parkin Jeffcock, an English mining engineer who died trying to effect the rescue of miners during the Oaks mining disaster can also be found there.

 The current vicar is Revd.
 Dr. Tim Gill who was instituted on 28 July 2016 by the Bishop of Doncaster.